xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

    3. Next you need to choose yourself a Autonomous System Number, or ASN.
 On the real/global Internet, the ASN range 4200000000 - 4294967294 is reserved for private use, and DN42 occupies one small block in it, 424242**0000** - 424242**3999**. **(Note that the range contains 4000 ASNs rather than 10000!
 The other 6000 ASNs aren't open to registration yet.)** Pick yourself an ASN in the range that you like and is not occupied, and create a file for it under `data/aut-num`.
 For example, I'm running AS4242422547, so I have the file `data/aut-num/AS4242422547`:

+      {% interactive_buttons vertical %}
+      noop Here are my registration info for reference only. noop Read the document carefully and replace EVERYTHING with YOUR information. code3 I acknowledge the notes above and I want to see the code.
+      {% endinteractive_buttons %}

+      {% interactive code3 %}
       ```bash
       aut-num:            AS4242422547
       as-name:            LANTIAN-AS